-The stimulus materials were prepared one to two weeks prior to distribution.
-For a given cycle, occupational analysts received stimulus materials on Wednesday and returned their ratings electronically on Wednesday of the following week.
-Occupational analysts were shipped stimulus materials using an express mail service (e.g., FedEx) that is able to track shipments.
+The stimulus materials were prepared one week prior to distribution.
+For a given cycle, analysts received stimulus materials on Wednesday and returned their ratings Wednesday the following week.
+Analyst feedback indicated that on average, it took 1 to 1 1⁄2 hours to complete the ratings for a single occupation.
+Analysts had their stimulus materials shipped to them using express mail.
+It should be noted that care was taken to only use an express mail service (e.g., FedEx) that is able to track shipments.
 This helped ensure that the materials arrived on time at the appropriate location.